lupyana/Ala/README.md

 # Gita
-Platform to help spead musical Literature based on African Songs via the web
+Platform to help spread and share musical Literature of African songs.